aarpon/hrm_docs/docs/user/Advanced.rst

    tipstricks_advanced

-This section explains in detail how to create and launch deconvolution jobs in HRM.
-It also describes how to inspect deconvolution results and how to view user statistics.

-For the sake of clarity, it is recommended to emulate the explanations here in an actual HRM installation.
+This section explains how to:

+* upload/download images.

+* create and launch deconvolution jobs.

+* inspect deconvolution results.

+* access colocalization coefficients and maps.

+* import/export data from/to OMERO.

+* view user statistics.

 For instructions on how to request an HRM account please see :ref:`create_an_account`.

-With an HRM account deconvolution and analysis jobs can be run remotely, in batch mode, with just a few clicks.